-While MP development has been slow to progress in some cases, that does not need to be the norm.
-Delays to date have been caused by issues ranging from budget constraints and technical challenges to blocked consensus on key decisions, or an inability to convene dialogue meetings as a forum for the required iterative exchange.
-To minimize such delays, it is important to understand and plan for the timeline and processes for MP development in advance, including capacity building for key stakeholders.
+Defining MPs is complex and requires proper planning, resources, and time.
+To ensure efficient development and avoid unnecessary delays, it is important to understand and plan for the timeline and processes for MP development in advance, including capacity building for key stakeholders.
 And critically, the resulting workplan should be adequately resourced and adhered to.

 Figure 1.
 Delays in MP adoption at the tuna RFMOs based on deadlines set in the initial workplans compared to the most recent workplans, organized by RFMO, showing that each of the original workplans (dark teal) was extended at least once (black line) by one or more years (light teal).
 Dashed lines indicate MPs for trans-Pacific stocks with joint MPs for WCPFC and IATTC.
 Indicates stocks that have adopted MPs.
 North Atlantic albacore and Indian Ocean skipjack values are based on MP adoption rather than the interim HCR adoption for both stocks.